stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 The _global_ option means that the setting will apply to every repository that you work with in the current user account.

-To enable colors in the output, which can be very helpful, enter this command:
+To enable colors in the output, enter this command:

 ```shell
 git config --global color.ui auto